Residents of North Sydney are the eyes and ears of our bushland reserves...

 Nesting boxes provide valuable habitat for native wildlife and provide an alternative to your roof cavity for possums to nest in.

-Nesting boxes are available for $60.50 from the Customer Service Centre at Council, 200 Miller St, North Sydney.
+Come buy a nesting box from Customer Service at Council, 200 Miller St, North Sydney.

 Living with Possums